raceintospace/raceintospace/doc/manual/manual.md

 Last and most important, you see your current number of LM points.
 Each successful Earth orbital test is worth one point; each lunar LM test is worth two.
 If you don't have at least three points, the LM steps of your lunar landing mission will suffer a 3% penalty for each point you are missing.
 Failed lunar landing attempts do not score you LM Points.

 LM Points are not specific to the lander they were earned with.
-So, if for some reason you have purchased both landers and gained 3 points with one lander, you could use the other for the lunar landing with no LM penalty.
+So, if for some reason you have purchased both landers and gained 3 points with one, you could use the other for the lunar landing with no LM penalty.

 Direct ascent landings (Jupiter/LK-700) and Soyuz Lunar Landing (Soyuz + C-Kicker) do not require LM points, and in fact it is not possible to gain them using that hardware.